dustinpfister/blog_posts/_posts/nodejs-simple-file-generator.md

 ## 2 - The Simple node file generator main index.js file

 So then in this section I will be going over the index.js file of the project.
 In here I am using the mkdirp method that I made the only dependency of course, and on top of that I am also using a few nodejs build in modules also.
+I am using the built in nodejs file system module, and I am also using the util module to promisify the write file method of the file system module as well as mkdirp.
+I am also using the path module as a way to make sure that I am working with an absolute path as well as a way to strip that dir part of a path form a full path to what will be a file with the path dirname method.

 ```js
 let fs = require('fs'),